skraft-redhat/container_k8s_openshift_demo/k8s/KUBERNETES.md

 3. Create resources declaratively:
 Kubernetes primarily works with so-called *Manifests*.
 These are config-files which specify the **desired** state.
 It's then the obligation of Kubernetes to continously compare the *desired* with the *real* status and initiate remediation.

+> **_NOTE:_** This is a key differentiator to Virtual Machines where declarations are only valid for the creation, but there is no continous reconciliation!!

 Let's just deploy the image first.

 - Have a look at a simple yaml